-In many cases, a skilled DWI defense lawyer can be instrumental to your ability to gain a more favorable resolution to your situation.
+In many cases, a skilled DWI defense attorney could be instrumental to your ability to gain a more favorable resolution to your situation.
 They can challenge the constitutionality of your traffic stop and question the accuracy of any tests performed.
-They also can ensure that your rights are protected throughout every step of your criminal case.
+They also can protect your rights throughout every step of your criminal case.

 - DWI and aggravated DWI